openfisca/openfisca-doc/coding-the-legislation/30_case_disjunction.md

 ```

 It is considered a good practice to always use helpers `where` and `select` when they are relevant, and not to emulate their behaviour manually with logical operations.

+## Using a dynamic parameter calculation

+If the result of your formula depends on a variable that can take only a finite amount of values, check out the [Computing a parameter that depends on a variable](legislation_parameters.md#computing-a-parameter-that-depends-on-a-variable) section.